MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/commit-an-add-on-submission.md

 author: mcleanbyron
 ms.assetid: AC74B4FA-5554-4C03-9683-86EE48546C05
 description: Use this method in the Windows Store submission API to commit a new or updated add-on submission to Windows Dev Center.
-title: Commit an add-on submission using the Windows Store submission API ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Commit an add-on submission ms.author: mcleans ms.date: 02/08/2017
+ms.topic: article